 - Successful completion of EDU 201, EDU 201L, and EDU 311

-- Provide Evidence of Meeting State Testing Requirements
+- Provide Evidence of Meeting NC State Testing Requirements

 - Successful completion of an interview with the Elementary Education Committee or a faculty designee

-The formal application, submittal of supporting documentation, and completion of these requirements must be completed by January of the junior year.
+The formal application, submission of supporting documentation, and completion of these requirements must be completed by January of the junior year.

 Once admitted to the program, students become teacher candidates, form a cohort, and are immersed in education coursework during the spring semester of their junior year and fall semester of their senior year.
 Recommendation for licensure in North Carolina occurs upon completion of all program requirements, usually in the spring of the senior year.

 Teaching licenses are issued through the North Carolina Department of Public Instruction.
-All licensing questions should be addressed to Tracy Stegman (firstname.lastname@example.org), the WFU Department of Education Licensure Officer.
+All licensing questions should be addressed to Tracy Ebert (email@example.com), the WFU Department of Education Licensure Officer.

 For course details, please see the Elementary Education Course of Study.

-The Elementary Education Application can be completed online and submitted to Tracy Stegman.
-For questions about this application form, please contact Tracy Stegman, Teacher Licensure Officer for the Education Department.
+The Elementary Education Application can be completed online and submitted to Tracy Ebert.
+For questions about this application form, please contact Tracy Ebert, Teacher Licensure Officer for the Education Department.

-For more assistance with advising, Prospective Elementary Education majors should contact Dr. Pat Cunningham.
+For more assistance with advising, prospective Elementary Education majors should contact Dr. Donal Mulcahy.